Google

 Frequently Asked Questions

-What rental yield might I expect if I purchase a unit at Jansen Spring as an investment property?
+What gross rental yield can I realistically expect if I purchase a unit at Jansen Spring as an investment property?

-How does Jansen Spring's pricing compare to recent per-square-foot transactions in Kovan?
+How does Jansen Spring's pricing per square foot compare to recent arm's-length transactions in the Kovan area?

-What is the Additional Buyer's Stamp Duty impact if I am a Singapore Citizen purchasing a second residential property at Jansen Spring?
+What is my Additional Buyer's Stamp Duty (ABSD) liability if I'm a Singapore Citizen purchasing Jansen Spring as a second residential property?

-How does proximity to Kovan MRT station influence long-term demand and capital appreciation for Jansen Spring properties?
+How does Jansen Spring's proximity to Kovan MRT Station influence buyer demand and capital appreciation potential?

-How does Jansen Spring compare to nearby competing developments in Kovan or adjacent districts?
+How does Jansen Spring compare to nearby competing developments in the Kovan and North-East market?

-What is the future supply pipeline for residential developments in the Kovan and North-East district?
+What is the outlook for future residential supply in the Kovan and broader North-East district, and how might this affect Jansen Spring's long-term value trajectory?